-Foreign Direct Investment in Indonesia averaged 82.50 IDR Trillion from 2010 until 2021, reaching an all time high of 116.80 IDR Trillion in the second quarter of 2021 and a record low of 35.40 IDR Trillion in the first quarter of 2010.
+Foreign Direct Investment in Indonesia averaged 82.50 IDR Trillion from 2010 until 2021, reaching an all time high of 122.30 IDR Trillion in the fourth quarter of 2021 and a record low of 35.40 IDR Trillion in the first quarter of 2010.
 This page provides - Indonesia Foreign Direct Investment - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Indonesia Foreign Direct Investment - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.
+Indonesia Foreign Direct Investment - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

 Foreign Direct Investment in Indonesia is expected to be 120.00 IDR Trillion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Indonesia Foreign Direct Investment is projected to trend around 150.00 IDR Trillion in 2022 and 160.00 IDR Trillion in 2023, according to our econometric models.